Prolegis/congress/README.md

 # Prolegis/congress
-This is a fork of the UnitedStatesIO Congress repository (unitedstates/congress).
-It is living on an EC2 instance [here](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#InstanceDetails:instanceId=i-0e99e6fa752b897ab).
+This repo is a fork of [unitedstates/congress](https://github.com/unitedstates/congress), hosted by Prolegis on an EC2 instance in our AWS platform under the name `UnitedStatesIO Congress Repo`.

 The congress repo is a series of Python tools to collect data about the bills, amendments, roll call votes, and other core data about the U.S. Congress into simple-to-use structured data files.